 What was the 1918 Representation of the People Act?

-This month marks 100 years since the 1918 Representation of the People Act, which tripled the electorate and for the first time granted the vote to (some) women in Great Britain and Ireland.
+The 1918 Representation of the People Act tripled the electorate and for the first time granted the vote to (some) women in Great Britain and Ireland.
 Here we bring you the facts…

 The 1918 Representation of the People Act was a parliamentary act passed in the final year of the First World War that tripled suffrage in Britain and Ireland and expanded the franchise to include some women.
 It entitled all men over the age of 21 to the vote and granted suffrage to women over 30 – as long as they were either owners of property, or married to owners of property.